CityOfNewYork/nyco-wp-boilerplate/README.md

 > So what is that Docker brings to the table?
 One thing: consistency.
 It guarantees
 > the environment will be identical no matter where you run it; Locally, on 50 different
 > computers, in a CI (continuous integration) environment or in production - it will
-> work exactly the same, because it will use the same environment and code."
+> work exactly the same, because it will use the same environment and code.

 There are more specific details on that page but the basic proposal is this; utilizing Docker will help us more professionally manage our products.